Some of My Favorite Caribbean Cruise Destinations

-There are so many beautiful places to visit in the Caribbean, and I've seen many, however, if I had to break it down to my top five, here is my favorite.
+There are so many beautiful places to visit in the Caribbean, and I've seen many.
+These are just a few of my favorite Caribbean cruise destinations.

-St. Maarten - St. Maarten is located in the Netherland Antilles.
-Philipsburg is the place to go shopping.
+St. Maarten is located in the Netherland Antilles.
+We've visited St. Maarten twice.
+The first time we went, we discovered that Philipsburg is the place to go shopping.
 I've never seen prices this low.
 From the ship, was a short walk to the water taxi that will transport you over to Philipsburg.
-You can enjoy the beach, a few drinks, and great shopping there.
-I would have to say that out of all the places we have traveled in the Caribbean, St. Maarten was the best place to shop.
+You can enjoy the beach, a few drinks, and there's great shopping there.